 *Values in the table are approximate.

 You should keep in mind that some Windows features such as System Restore and Recycle Bin, as well as drivers for your hardware, require additional space.
+Also, manufacturers usually dedicate a portion of storage space to files needed for system recovery.

 Have a comment, question, or user review?
 Share it with us in the comment section below.